Find out if your child in reception to year 11 qualifies for council funded school transport and how to apply.

 The LA confirms that the nearest suitable school is School X. Parents have chosen School Z. The child may attend School Z on the condition that parents are responsible for transport and its cost.

-• are aged 16 to 25 and live in 中国P站
+- your child is aged 16 to 25 and lives in 中国P站

 We look at: